axibase/atsd-use-cases/tutorials/forecasting-basic-workflow/README.md

 ![](./images/forecast-scheduled-name.png)

 Click **Run** to execute the job manually.
-Review the list of prepared series to ensure that the predicated values are calculated as expected.
+Click the chart links in the list of stored forecast series to ensure that the predicted values are calculated as expected.

+Click **Save** to save the settings.

 ![](./images/forecast-scheduled-run-series.png)